awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 ## Requiring server\-side encryption<a name="require-sse-kms"></a>

-To require server\-side encryption of all objects in a particular Amazon S3 bucket, you can use a policy\.
+To require server\-side encryption of all objects in a particular Amazon S3 bucket, you can use a bucket policy\.
 For example, the following bucket policy denies the upload object \(`s3:PutObject`\) permission to everyone if the request does not include the `x-amz-server-side-encryption` header requesting server\-side encryption with SSE\-KMS\.

 ```
  1. {